line/abc-user-feedback/README.md

 **Optional**

 - SMTP - for mail verification during making accounts
-- [OpenSearch v7](https://opensearch.org/) - for performance on searching feedbacks
+- [OpenSearch v7](https://opensearch.org/) - for performance on searching feedback

 You can use [docker-compose.infra.yml](/docker/docker-compose.infra.yml) file for requirements.